yeswework/fabrica-dev-kit/README.md

      * PHP modules: you can install / require Composer modules from withn the `includes` folder.
      * Front-end JS libraries can be installed using `npm` and then either included (thanks to [Webpack](https://webpack.github.io/)) via `require` statements in `assets/js/main.js`,
      * Front-end CSS libraries can also be installed with `npm` and included via `@import` statements in `assets/css/main.pcss`.
 The PostCSS Import plugin automatically searches `node_modules` so a statement like `@import 'normalize.css'` doesn't require an explicit path.
      * PostCSS plugins: use `npm install` from the main project folder (the parent folder of `src`), and modify the `gulpfile.js` accordingly to sequence them.
+NB.
+This

 ## Coding in wonderland: examples
+### No-sweat hooks
+The

-### WordPress MVC with Timber + ACF
+### WordPress MVC via Timber + ACF
-The magic combination of Timber and Advanced Custom Fields means we can render even complex data in our templates without carry out any data retrieval or decision logic at all.
+The magic combination of Timber and Advanced Custom Fields means we can render even complex data in our templates without carrying out any data retrieval or decision logic at all.
 Take for example this [Repeater field](https://www.advancedcustomfields.com/add-ons/repeater-field/) setup:

 ![Repeater Field Example](acf-repeater.png)